 Through teaching and collaborating in glass with other Native American, Maori, Hawaiian, and Australian Aboriginal artists, he’s come to see that glass brings another dimension to indigenous art.
 The artistic perspective of indigenous people reflects a unique and vital visual language which has connections to the ancient codes and symbols of the land, and this interaction has informed and inspired his own work.

 Preston Singletary’s work with glass transforms the notion that Native artists are only best when traditional materials are used.
 It has helped advocate on behalf of all indigenous people—affirming that they are still here—that they are declaring who we are through our art in connection to our culture.

-My work continues to evolve and connect my personal cultural perspective to current modern art movements, and I have received much attention for striving to keep the work fresh and relevant.
-I have been honored that my success has inspired other artists from underrepresented indigenous cultures to use glass and other non-traditional materials in their work, and hope that I can continue to encourage more innovation in this area as my career progresses.”
+Singletary’s work continues to evolve and connect his personal cultural perspective to current modern art movements and has received much attention for striving to keep the work fresh and relevant.
+“I am honored that my success has inspired other artists from underrepresented indigenous cultures to use glass and other non-traditional materials in their work, and hope that I can continue to encourage more innovation in this area as my career progresses.”
 Preston Singletary

 See Preston Singletary’s other artworks at Traver Gallery.